AuthorX/authorx.github.io/games/_posts/2022-03-31-twittergames.md

 gallery_slimerancher:
   - url: /assets/images/2022-03-31-twittergames_a.jpg
     image_path: /assets/images/2022-03-31-twittergames_a.jpg
-    alt: "Example of a letter written in a notebook describing finding a \"Dependant Slime\" on Day 1"
+    alt: 'Example of a letter written in a notebook describing finding a "Dependant Slime" on Day 1'
   - url: /assets/images/2022-03-31-twittergames_b.jpg
     image_path: /assets/images/2022-03-31-twittergames_b.jpg
-    alt: "Example of a letter written in a notebook describing finding a \"Reflective Slime\" on Day 8
+    alt: 'Example of a letter written in a notebook describing finding a "Reflective Slime" on Day 8'
 ---

 A few times, I've been inspired to write a micro RPG directly on twitter.
 Given the slow death of the platform, I wanted to preserve them here.